-- PC stations that are not operated as OS client or OS servers - CPU types with integrated Ethernet interface and time synchronization via the NTP mode.
-Please note the following restrictions: When there is a connection to OSM (6GK1105-0AA00), SIMATIC NET - Update 2000/025 (Incompatibility with tagged frames in Industrial Ethernet OSM networks) (http://support.automation.siemens.com/WW/view/en/4247019) must be noted.
+- PC stations that are not operated as OS client or OS servers - CPU types with integrated Ethernet interface that support only the NTP mode.
+Please note the following restrictions:

+When there is a connection to OSM (6GK1105-0AA00), SIMATIC NET - Update 2000/025 (Incompatibility with tagged frames in Industrial Ethernet OSM networks) (https://support.industry.siemens.com/cs/ww/en/view/4247019) must be noted.